Go To Top

 The cheapest auto insurers for higher liability limits of 50/100/50 and their average rates are:

-Minimum coverage isn’t recommended because it’s typically not enough to pay for even minor accidents, leaving you responsible for the balance of medical and repair bills.
-However, if you have an old car that’s not worth much and no savings or assets, state minimum liability coverage will suffice.
+Minimum coverage isn’t recommended because it’s typically insufficient to pay for even minor accidents, leaving you responsible for medical and repair bills.
+However, liability-only coverage will suffice if you have an old car that’s not worth much and no savings or assets.

 Cheapest car insurance rates in Florida by driving record

-How much coverage you buy, and from which company, are among key factors that influence your insurance cost.
-We’ve seen that USAA, Geico and State Farm are the cheapest companies for the average driver (above).
+How much coverage you buy and from which company are among the key factors that influence your insurance cost.
+We’ve seen that Geico and State Farm are the cheapest companies for the average driver (above).
 But not everyone is average.
-To give you an estimate of what you can expect, we've gathered car insurance quotes for Florida drivers for common scenarios.
+To estimate what you can expect, we've gathered car insurance quotes for Florida drivers for common scenarios.
 These include motorists with the following:

 • Accidents